 When thinking of must see great ocean road attractions, the 12 Apostles will most definitely come to mind.
 Stacked just off the coastline, the 12 Apostles are a wonder of geology and there position in relation to the shore means that you can get a really good look at them from the cliff face or from the beach.

 The 12 Apostles is also a popular site for sunrise and sunset.
-You don't have to be a photographer to enjoy the view though.
-The site is open 24 hours, so there are no gates or restrictions on when you can park at the visitors centre or visit the site.
-This flexibility really allows you to enjoy the site in a range of light and for you to take your time exploring.
+You don’t have to be a photographer to enjoy the view though.
+The site and car park are open 24 hours a day.
+This is a bonus during daylight savings.

 It is quite incredible that in just a 10 minute drive there is so much to enjoy, but the 12 Apostles Marine Park offers just that.
 Loch Ard Gorge and Thunder cave are just a few minutes further on than the 12 Apostles, and secretly they’re my favourite stop of all.

 Both Thunder Cave and Loch Ard Gorge are accessed from the same carpark.
-Thunder Cave is a blow hole and it really comes alive on windy days where the seas are high.
-You'll most definitely feel the splash of this powerful blow hole and it will give you a real sense of just how strong the ocean is in this part of the world.
+Thunder Cave is a blow hole that comes alive on windy days where the seas are high.
+You’ll certainly feel the splash of this powerful blow hole!
+It will give you a real sense of just how strong the ocean is in this part of the world.